7 Ways To Boost Your Presentation Skills

 This is probably the most crucial point if you want to improve your presentation skills, which is why I’ve put it at number one!
 Pick a template and style that is appropriate for your audience.
-At #Slides we have a range of templates to choose from – something more fun and funky to something still cool but for a more corporate audience. #Slides is also so easy-to-use and quick to learn.
+In Scenes we have a range of templates to choose from – something more fun and funky to something still cool but for a more corporate audience.
+Scenes are also so easy-to-use and quick to learn.
 All the templates are ready made, all you have to do is insert the text you want and even this is automatically formatted for you.

 2. Embed Pictures & Videos

 Do not pad out your presentation if you’ve got nothing to say!
-However, to emphasise key points embed images and videos.
+However, to emphasize key points embed images and videos.
 There’s nothing better than a short video clip to keep your audience’s attention!
 This is such an easy tip to improve your presentation skills.
-And with #Slides patent-pending Clip-A-Vid technology you can now tak your presentation production to a whole new level with this feature.
-Th Clip-A-Vid technology from PowToon allows you to create Quick-Clipsu2122 within your presentation by cropping and seamlessly embedding any YouTube or personal video into your slideshow, giving it that extra splash of Awesomeness!
+And with #Slides patent-pending Clip-A-Vid technology you can now take your presentation production to a whole new level with this feature.
+Th Clip-A-Vid technology from Powtoon allows you to create quick clips within your presentation by cropping and seamlessly embedding any YouTube or personal video into your slideshow, giving it that extra splash of Awesomeness!

 3. Less Is More for Improving Your Presentation Skills